 It’s important to keep our dogs away from strangers no matter how friendly we think our pets may be.
 If you are not there with your dog and strangers may have access to him or her, you could be at risk of being sued if your dog attacks another person.
 Have you ever wondered what the rules were related to your furry ones being outside or even chained to something?
 Texas has put the law in place to address these issues and concerns.

-In Texas, you cannot simply just chain your dog to something and let that solve the issue.
+According to Texas laws, you cannot simply just chain your dog to something and let that solve the issue.
 Sec.
 821.077 sets out to address owners who attempt to restrain their dog by chain or rope:

-UNLAWFUL RESTRAINT OF DOG. (a) An owner may not leave a dog outside and unattended by use of a restraint that unreasonably limits the dog’s movement:
+(a) An owner may not leave a dog outside and unattended by use of a restraint that unreasonably limits the dog’s movement:

 (1) between the hours of 10 p.m. and 6 a.m.;